jonasermert/SpringLasagne/README.md

 # SpringLasagne

 # General Info
 Just a place where you can order Lasagne online.
+The book Craig Walls's Spring in Action (5th) gave me the idea to do this project.
+In his book he programs a Spring application for tacos.
 I don't like tacos!
-But I love Lasagne
+But I love Lasagne!

 # Technologies